Get the Job: How to Answer 14 Common Sales Interview Questions

 How To Answer

 I’m very comfortable with cold calling.
-While the results can be unpredictable when you pick up the phone, the best way to make this call successful is first to research the person and the company before interactions begin.
+While the results can be unpredictable when you pick up the phone, the best way to make this call successful is to research the person and the company before interactions begin.
 I had great success with this tactic during my time at [Company Name]

 5 Interview Questions Sales Reps Always Get Asked